evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Dual_motor/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 526 liters.
 With the rear seat down, it is 1536 liters.
 On the roof, you can load up to 100 kg (220,5 lbs).
 Under the hood, there is frunk with more storage room.
 This frunk is 15 liters (0,5 CU FT).
-The maxium weight of the car is 3080 kg (6790 lbs), and with the base weight of 2600 kg (5732 lbs), you can max load 480 kg (1058 lbs), including driver and passengers.
+The maxium weight of the car is 3080 kg (6790 lbs), and with the base weight of 2351 kg (5183 lbs), you can max load 729 kg (1607 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.
-480kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750 kg (4409/1653 lbs).<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">